 Some clowns just love to put on a show.

-Directly in front of you are yellow and pink flowers that have sprouted out of the green grass.
+Directly in front of you are yellow and pink flowers that have sprouted from the mulchy, rocky Earth.
 They picked the most perfect place on earth to grow.

 To the left is the lighthouse, a few hundred yards down.

 If you walk down that way on West Cliff, just before the lighthouse is a flight of stairs.
 You take those steps down on to the coast.